SmileiPIC/Smilei/doc/Sphinx/Use/namelist.rst

   * **In "AMcylindrical" geometry**, probes are defined with 3D Cartesian coordinates and cannot be separated per mode.
 Use Field diagnostics for cylindrical coordinates and information per mode.
+  * **Probes rely on the particle interpolator to compute fields** so that the magnetic field is shifted by half a timestep compared to that of *Fields* diagnostics.

 To add one probe diagnostic, include the block ``DiagProbe``::